gabepublic/aws-ecs-docker-php-01/README.md

     aws_secret_access_key: <replace_with_actual_secret>
 ```

-- We will configure the ECS CLI specifically for deploying this demo in this
+- Later, we will configure the ECS CLI specifically for deploying this demo

-  repo
+## Develop

+We will be using the prebuilt docker image, `amazon/amazon-ecs-sample`, hosted
+in Docker hub.
+We will not be doing any modification to this image in this demo.

-## Setup
+## Deploy using **Launch-type=Fargate**

 The following setup tasks can be perfomed manually or by running the scripts
 included with this repo.

+- Ensure the following prerequisites are ready: AWS account; AWS CLI installed &
+  Configured; and AWS ECS CLI installed & profile configured.

 - [Optional] to run the scripts, you need to make them executable first
 ```